American Optometric Association: Overview

 The American Optometric Association represents more than 49,000 doctors of optometry, optometry students and paraoptometric assistants and technicians.
 Optometrists serve patients in nearly 6,500 communities across the country, and in 3,500 of those communities are the only eye doctors.
 Doctors of optometry provide two-thirds of all primary eye care in the United States.

 Founded in 1898, the AOA is a federation of state, student and armed forces optometric associations.
 Through these affiliations, the AOA serves members consisting of optometrists, students of optometry, paraoptometric assistants and technicians.

-Together, the AOA and its affiliates work to provide the public with quality vision and eye care.

 The AOA has offices in St. Louis, Missouri (the headquarters) and Alexandria, Virginia, employing approximately 100 people.
-The Association also has four special interest sections: The Contact Lens and Cornea Section, the Vision Rehabilitation Section, the Sports Vision Section and the Paraoptometric Section.
+The association has four special interest sections: contact lenses and corneas, vision rehabilitation, sports vision and paraoptometrics.

-The AOA and its affiliates work to provide the public with quality vision and eye care by: